It’s no secret that Canadians pay a lot of tax. However, understanding how we’re taxed can help us minimize the tax we have to pay.

 Bonds that are actively traded in the market are taxed according to the type of return they generate.
 Since these bond investments are market traded, their value can rise and fall according to economic conditions.
 Consequently, as they’re bought and sold in your portfolio, capital gains or capital losses can result.
 Other income generated from these investments is taxed separately as interest.

-Non-market-traded fixed income investments, like GICs, are taxable only on the interest earned.
+Non-market-traded, fixed-income investments, like GIAs issued by insurance companies or guaranteed investment certificates issued by banks, are taxable only on the interest earned.

 The importance of understanding basic tax aspects of investing

-1 Information in this document provides an overview of the taxation of personally owned non-registered investments.
+1 This article provides an overview of the taxation of personally owned non-registered investments.
 Income from registered plans is generally either fully taxable at your marginal tax rate when received (from deferred plans such as an RRSP, RRIF, RPP, or DPSP) or isn’t taxable (from a TFSA).
-2 The gross-up together with the DTC means that eligible dividends are generally taxed more favourably at the personal level than non-eligible dividends.
+2 The gross-up together with the dividend tax credit means that eligible dividends are generally taxed more favourably at the personal level than non-eligible dividends.
 However, due to the higher grossed-up amount that’s included in taxable income, eligible dividends are more detrimental than non-eligible dividends in the calculation for income-tested benefits.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Any amount that is allocated to a segregated fund is invested at the risk of the contractholder and may increase or decrease in value.
 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the fund facts as well as the prospectus before investing.
 Mutual funds are not guaranteed, their values change frequently, and past performance may not be repeated.
 The receipt of allocations from a segregated fund or distributions from a mutual fund is not guaranteed and may fluctuate.
 If distributions paid by the mutual fund are greater than the performance of the mutual fund, then your original investment will shrink.
 Allocations or distributions should not be confused with a fund’s performance, rate of return, or yield.
 You may also receive return of capital distributions from a mutual fund.
 Please consult with your tax advisor regarding the tax implications of receiving distributions.
 See the prospectus of the mutual funds, or the information folder and contract of the segregated funds, for more information on a fund’s allocation or distributions policy.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.